radiumlabs/drizzle-planetscale-nextjs-template/README.md

 pnpm run generate
 ```

-To Push local migration to Supabase use following command: the following command is set in package.json file.
+To Push local migration to PlanetScale use following command: the following command is set in package.json file.

 ```bash
 pnpm run db:push